My name is Zachary Greenlee.

 “Yes, Doctor Fox.”

 Dr. Fox stood next to the table as he strapped on a headset and adjusted the microphone attached to it.
-On the opposite side of the table was Daniel, a silver tray filled with tons of interesting looking objects that I knew were meant to be used on me.
+On the opposite side of the table was Daniel, a silver tray filled with tons of interesting looking objects I knew were going to be used on me.

 “Dear God, no!
 Please don’t let them do this to me!
 I’ll do whatever you want me to do, but please don’t let me die!
 Not like this!”